 |Fort Zoutman||--||Downtown Oranjestad, 3.7 mi.
 South of Central Palm Beach|

-Guests will enjoy some other worthwhile local attractions nearby.
+Vacationers may enjoy some other worthwhile sites nearby.

 |Lighthouse||3.0 mi.
 North of Central Palm Beach||Aruba|

 Fortunately, Palm Beach is home to additional attractions.
 To navigate to our complete page about other attractions, check out this page.

 Help us improve!
 We welcome your corrections and suggestions.